apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Matching-Strategy.md

 This is the default option that treats the `serviceId` as a regular expression.
-With this option, CAS tries to match the expression against the entire requested service identifier and implicitly adds a `^` at the start and `$` at the end of the defined pattern, meaning it will not look for a substring matches.
+With this option, CAS tries to match the expression against the entire requested service identifier and implicitly adds a `^` at the start and `$` at the end of the defined pattern, meaning it will not look for substring matches.

 A sample JSON file follows: